awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/security_iam_id-based-policy-examples.md

 }
 ```

-The preceding sample policy gives users permissions to create a launch configuration if the instance type is `t2.micro`, and the name of the launch configuration starts with `qateamaccess-`\.
-They can specify a launch configuration for an Auto Scaling group only if its name starts with `qateamaccess-`\.
+The preceding sample policy gives users permissions to create a launch configuration if the instance type is `t2.micro`, and the name of the launch configuration starts with `qateam-`\.
+They can specify a launch configuration for an Auto Scaling group only if its name starts with `qateam-`\.
 The `Describe` actions do not support resource\-level permissions, and therefore are in a separate statement without conditions\.
 For more information about the elements within an IAM policy statement, see [Amazon EC2 Auto Scaling Identity\-Based Policies](control-access-using-iam.md#security_iam_service-with-iam-id-based-policies)\.

 There are also additional API actions for IAM, Amazon EC2, CloudWatch, Elastic Load Balancing, and Amazon SNS that may be required depending on what access you want to provide for a user\.
 For example, access to the `iam:PassRole` action is required to use an [instance profile](#policy-example-pass-IAM-role), and access to the `ec2:RunInstances` action is required to use a [launch template](#policy-example-launch-template)\.